-The Trustees aim to achieve between a 90% and 100% hedge of inflation risk and interest rate risk on the Scheme's liabilities through investment in Legal & General Matching Core LDI funds.
-Consequently, in order to achieve the desired hedge, the actual asset allocation will be variable.
+The Trustees aim to achieve a 100% inflation risk hedge and 100% interest rate hedge on the Scheme's liabilities on a technical provisions basis through investment in Liability Driven Investment ("LDI") and certain property funds.
+Consequently, in order to achieve the desired hedge, the final asset allocations may need adjustment.